sangh/LaserShow/README.md

 TextUI
 ------

 This is what you should probably use, more desc later.
+Using this should be pretty striaghtforward.
+The one annoying thing is that you have to look up at the top of the menu for errors, but the fact that something happend successfully is not really always noted.